ukarim/luasmpp/DOC.md

-### pdu module
+### pdu.lua

-Contains various encoder/decoder functions and some of most used SMPP constants
+Contains various encoder/decoder functions and some of the most used SMPP constants

 #### pdu_header_encode(command_id, command_status, sequence_number)